 AGHHH sorting through supplies with kids can be crazy if you don’t have a plan.
 They always come in with tons of materials and the chaos will ensue without activities to keep your new little kiddos engaged.
-I always have a couple different activities ready for kids so I can pull over small groups to go through and sort the materials.
-I make sure to go over expectations for behavior, how many kids at puzzle/manipulative centers.
+I always have a couple of different activities ready for kids so I can pull over small groups to go through and sort the materials.
+I make sure to go over expectations for behavior and how many kids are at puzzle/manipulative centers.

 Years and years and years (lol) ago my cooperating teacher introduced me to share bags.
 She sent home a simple paper bag with instructions to fill it with 3-5 items to share.
 The items needed to help us learn a little bit more about you.
 The items could be photos, toys, awards, etc.